-For some modules, you will be explicitly directed to write one of your required postings about a module activity.
-Remaining postings can address any of our course materials: readings, lectures, module activities, project activities.
+If there are no module-specific instructions, you can write postings that address any of our course materials: readings, lectures, and so on.
+(Occasionally, you will be explicitly directed to write one of your required postings about a module activity, or about the course project tasks that will take place during that module.)

 Postings that relate multiple materials and refer back to previous weeks or to other students' postings are especially encouraged.
-Your postings can respond to someone else's post or initiate a new topic.
-While I will provide some discussion prompts to help you think about the module's contents, you do not need to respond to one of my prompts.
+While I will provide discussion prompts to help you think about a module's readings, you do not need to respond to one of my prompts.
+You are encouraged to create your own conversations within each module's forum area.